plancksecurity/foundation-planckJSONServerWrapper/README.md

 ### General ideas / improvements

-Currently the JSON Server Adapter writes its server token file in /tmp/, a world-readable, world-writable but "sticky" (than means: user A cannot delete files of user B) directory.
+Currently the JSON Server Adapter writes its server token file in a directory that is only readable & writable by the user itself.

-It would be a big security win and prevent many possible attacks when we move that file into a directory that is only readable & writable by the user (0700 access rights on Unix, on MS Windows there are similiar concepts).
-The suggestion would be ~/.pEp/ which is already used by other pEp software components.

-So the server token file will move from /tmp/pEp-json-token-$USER into
-$HOME/.pEp/json-token on UNIX/Linux/MacOS and
-%LOCALAPPDATA%/pEp/json-token on MS Windows.
+The server token file is written in $HOME/.pEp/json-token on UNIX/Linux/MacOS and %LOCALAPPDATA%/pEp/json-token on MS Windows.

 The JSON Server Adapter also checks whether .pEp has 0700 access rights on unixoid systems.